melaniemilligan/alfonso-rojas-alvarez/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Environmental Economics
-  - Computational Linguistics
+  - Public Health
-  - Information Retrieval
+  - Data Science
+  - Data-Driven Policy Analysis

 # Education to show in About widget
 education: